-This is a list of all Texas and out-of-state business relationships in which the combined entity is involved not already listed in Step 3.a. and must include all other contracts (i.e.: Medicare, CACFP, Hospice etc).
-For each contract, grant or business, the preparer must indicate in the left-most column whether the contract, grant or business was active during the entire accountability report period.
+This list carries over from year to year.
+It is a list of all Texas and out-of-state business relationships in which the combined entity is involved not already listed in Step 3.a.
+For each contract, grant or business, the preparer must indicate in the left-most column whether the contract, grant or business was active during the entire cost report period.
 If the answer to this question for a specific contract, grant or business relationship is "No", then an explanation must be entered in the Note column.

 A preparer can add, edit or delete items from this list.
 Clicking Add will lead to the Add Contracts screen where all the necessary information can be added.
 See graphic below.
 Any changes to this list will trigger changes to the cost report(s) for any other component code(s) controlled by the provider's combined entity.
 If another preparer has verified steps involving allocation, then completed steps will need to be verified again.
 The other preparer will need to address those steps again prior to completing those reports.

-Note: Do not add contracts in Step 3.b. that are already listed in Step 3.a.
+Note: Do not add contracts in Step 3.b. that are already listed in Step 3.a